feralonsomaccari/victorum-landing-page/README.md

 # Victorum Landing Page

-This is a Landing Page for a parody fake System for managing an Empire.
-Because control an Empire its not an easy task A landing page made with a mobile-first approach, pure css and no frameworks.
+This is a Landing Page for a parody/fake System designed to humorously manage an Empire.
+Controlling an Empire is no easy task, but this landing page is crafted with a mobile-first approach, using pure CSS and no frameworks.

 Live site: https://feralonsomaccari.github.io/victorum-landing-page/

 ------
 ### Why?
-In order to practice I made a landing page without any framework.
-What I'm practicing with this:
+I created this landing page as a practice project to enhance my web development skills.
+By building it without using any frameworks, I focused on honing the following aspects of web development:

 - CSS
 - HTML